AymoneKouame/google-cloud-data-storage/README.md

 # Description
 'gc_data_storage' is a utility package for data storage in Google Cloud Environments.
-The functions to move data between a Google Cloud Workspace bucket and the persistent, within the same bucket or between two different buckets.
-It was created to be used within the All of Us Researcher Workbench by default but can be used in other Google Cloud environements.
+The functions move data between a Google Cloud Workspace bucket and the persistent disk, within the same bucket or between two different buckets.
+It also includes a function to list saved data in the persistent disk or workspace bucket.
+It was created to be used within the All of Us Researcher Workbench by default but can also be used in other Google Cloud environements.

 # Functions in the 'gc_data_storage' package.